 The creation of unique cell groupings is also critical because it allows for the most appropriate field-scale sub-model to be used for each unique cell condition, more accurately simulating the daily runoff in terms of both water quality and quantity.
 Based on the soil and land use combination of the cell, the most appropriate field scale sub-model is selected to simulate that cell as shown in Figure 3.

 The sub-models include Groundwater Loading Effects of Agricultural Management Systems (GLEAMS) (Knisel, 1993), the Everglades Agricultural Area Model (EAAMOD) (Bottcher et al., 1998; SWET, 2008a; Bottcher et al., 2012), and a special-case model written specifically for WAM.
-GLEAMS is used to simulate processes in areas that have well-drained soils while EAAMOD is used to simulate processes on high water table soils.
-The special case sub-model is used to simulate source cells that are not handled well by these other two sub-models, e.g. wetlands, mining, aquiculture, and open water.
+GLEAMS is used to simulate processes in areas that have well-drained soils, while EAAMOD is used to simulate processes on high water table soils.
+The special case sub-model is used to simulate source cells that are not handled well by these other two sub-models, e.g. wetlands, mining, aquaculture, and open water.
 These sub-models are bundled into one Fortran program called BUCShell (BUC stands for Basin Unique Cell).

 The individual field scale sub-models used are specifically designed to deal with the particular natural processes that exist between those land use and soils combinations.
 The daily flows and loads produced by BUCShell are stored in what are referred to as dayfiles and contain the amount of nutrients and water that are leaving each source cell on a daily basis.